cfrg/draft-irtf-cfrg-bls-signature/draft-irtf-cfrg-bls-signature.md

     For security, this function MUST be orthogonal to the hash\_to\_point function.
     In addition, this function MUST be either a random oracle encoding or a nonuniform encoding, as defined in [@I-D.irtf-cfrg-hash-to-curve].

     The RECOMMENDED way of instantiating hash\_pubkey\_to\_point is to use the same hash-to-curve function as hash\_to\_point, with a different domain separation tag (see [@I-D.irtf-cfrg-hash-to-curve], Section 5.1).
+    {{ciphersuites-format}} discusses the RECOMMENDED way to construct the domain separation tag.

 ### PopProve